Writing & Editing Help For Psychotherapists

 I’ve built a large group practice in Washington, D.C., due in part to my ability to effectively communicate and promote our services to the public.
 Understandably, most psychotherapists are interested only in the clinical aspect of their job, not marketing themselves or writing about how they can help their clients.

 My background is a little different.
-Prior to becoming a therapist, I was a newspaper reporter for several years for a variety of publications, including The Washington Post.
+Prior to becoming a therapist, I was a newspaper reporter and editor for several years for a variety of publications, including The Washington Post.
 I’ve also had mental health articles published in Clinical Psychiatry News and Bethesda magazine.

 In addition, I’ve spent the last 13 years studying different aspects of marketing from leading experts like Scott Hallman, Jay Abraham and Joe Bavonese.

 As covid-19 stretches on, there’s never been a greater demand for psychotherapists.
-It’s critical that therapists understand how to communicate the benefit of their services, such as teletherapy, to those struggling with anxiety, depression and relationship problems.
+It’s critical that therapists understand how to effectively communicate the benefit of their services, such as teletherapy, to those struggling with stress, anxiety, depression and relationship problems.

 What I help with: